 TL;DR

-For lean PE and VC finance teams that want to keep their existing GL, Ceviche is the pick: it layers LPA-based expense allocation on top of QuickBooks or NetSuite without a migration.
-Choose Allvue if you need a full front-to-back platform overhaul, IVP/EAS for large firms on an incumbent enterprise GL, Deloitte Cascade for time-based allocations with an existing Deloitte relationship, and Carta if you already run on its fund administration ecosystem.
+For lean PE and VC teams keeping their existing GL, Ceviche is the pick: it layers LPA-based allocation on QuickBooks or NetSuite without a migration.
+Choose Allvue for a full platform overhaul, IVP/EAS above $10B on an enterprise GL, Deloitte Cascade for time-based allocations, and Carta if you already run on Carta.

 Why Do Generic Accounting Tools Fail at Fund Expense Allocation?